gabrielmcg/Docker-docs/ops/README.md

 <div class="note note"><span class="notetitle">Note:</span> It is important that you make copies of the backed up data and that you store the copies in a separate physical location.
-You must also recognize that the backed up data contains sensitive information such as private keys and so it is important to restrict access to the generated files.</div>
+You must also recognize that the backed up data contains sensitive information such as private keys and so it is important to restrict access to the generated files.
+However, the playbooks do not backup the sensitive information in your <code class="ph codeph">group_vars/vault</code> file so you should make sure to keep track of the credentials for the UCP Administrator. </div>

 </div>